2015-2016 Season At-a-Glance

 Cyrano is a brash, strong-willed man of many talents.
 In addition to being a remarkable duelist, he is a gifted poet and musician who is deeply in love with the beautiful, intellectual Roxanne.
 However, he is plagued with persisting self-doubt because of his extremely large nose.
 Bradley Greenwald and Bob Elhai’s new musical adaptation of Edmond Rostand’s great play, Cyrano de Bergerac, reminds us of the power of language, and of one of its greatest champions.
 Previously presented as part of Theater Latté Da’s NEXT: New Musicals in the Making series, C. is an inventive retelling of one of the greatest romantic comedies of all time.

-C. is the second world premiere in Theater Latté Da’s major new work initiative.
+C. is also the second world premiere in Theater Latté Da’s major new work initiative.
 NEXT 20/20 is a five-year endeavor aimed at developing 20 new musicals or plays-with-music and shepherding many of them to full production.

 NEXT: New Musicals in the Making